wunderlicht/gover/README.md

 ## Get it
 Download the latest built executables or build it yourself.

-When you get the executables on MacOS you need to run `xattr -d com.apple.quarantine <Binary>` to start it on the command line.
+When you get the executables on macOS you need to run `xattr -d com.apple.quarantine <Binary>` to start it on the command line.